EliasBach/odin-js-5/README.md

-# The Odin Project Javascript Course: Exercise 5
+# The Odin Project: Javascript Course Exercise 5
-## Weather
+## Weather App
 Description: This exercise asks to build a weather, using a public API

 Concepts Tested: